For the first time in 17 years: Scary plague is imminent – “Scary, like from another world”

 Brood X: Cicada invasion of the US – billions and maybe even trillions expected

 After six to eight weeks, the larvae hatch and dig into the ground, where they feed on the sap of the tree roots for 17 years before the cycle begins again.
-“Billions and maybe even trillions” of cicadas are expected this spring, says Cooley.
+This spring, “billions and maybe even trillions” of cicadas are expected, says Cooley.

 By appearing en masse and only at great intervals, the cicadas can escape predators.
 Because even if squirrels, birds, raccoons and dogs fill their bellies with the insects for days, enough cicadas will still survive.